0049 941 / 56 76 460

 A melting pot of cultures

 As manifold as the island's landscape and sights, as manifold its inhabitant – the Sicilian.
-The poet Angelo Fiore held that, when attempting to describe the sicilianità, there were "five million Sicilies", just as many as there were inhabitants.
+The poet Angelo Fiore said, with regard to the attempt to describe the sicilianità, that there were "five million Sicilies", just as many as there were inhabitants.
 In the Sicilian melting pot of cultures you find elements 'contributed' by the Greeks, the Romans, the Arabs, the Normans, the Hohenstaufen dynasty, the Spanish and the French.

 Southern Italian hospitality, celebrating colorful, lively festivals and keeping up religious customs are surely among the islanders' characteristic traits.

-From the culinary point of view, Sicily combines the cuisine of its ancestors: apart from the traditional Mediterranean cuisine, you frequently find Couscous on the menu, and with the deliciously sweet dolci you taste Arab influence as well.
+When looking at Sicilian cuisine, you will find that Sicily combines the cuisines of its ancestors.
+Apart from traditional Mediterranean dishes, you frequently find couscous on the menu, and the deliciously sweet dolci 'reaveal' Arab influence as well.